Treatment and Design for

 Ethan Winer is a reformed rock 'n' roll guitarist who sold his successful software business in 1992 at the tender age of 43 to take up the cello.
 Ethan has, at various times, earned a living as a studio musician, computer programmer, audio engineer, composer/arranger, technical writer, and college instructor.
 He has had more than 70 feature articles published in computer and audio magazines including Mix, PC Magazine, EQ, Electronic Musician, Audio Media, Computer Language, Microsoft Systems Journal, IBM Exchange, Strings, Keyboard, Programmers Journal, The Strad, Pro Sound News, prorec.com, Recording, and Sound On Sound.
 He now heads up RealTraps, manufacturer of high performance acoustic treatment, and also hosts the EQ Magazine Acoustics Forum at the MusicPlayer web site.

 In addition to technical writing, Ethan has produced two popular Master Class videos featuring renowned cellist Bernard Greenhouse, as well as five CDs for Music Minus One including a recording of his own cello concerto.
 Besides writing and recording many pop tunes, Ethan has composed three pieces for full orchestra, all of which have been performed.
-He lives in New Milford, Connecticut, with his wife Elli and cat Bear, and plays in both the Danbury Symphony and the Danbury Community Orchestra where he serves as principal cellist.
+He lives in New Milford, Connecticut, and plays in both the Danbury Symphony and the Danbury Community Orchestra where he serves as principal cellist.
 You can read more about Ethan's musical exploits on his Music and Articles pages.
 Top

 Entire contents of this web site Copyright © 1997- by Ethan Winer and RealTraps, LLC.
 All rights reserved.